holtri/R-subcon/README.md

 The package contains functions to search for subspaces in high dimensional data bases.
 The contrast defintion used in the code is based on [HiCS - High Contrast Subspaces for Density Based Outlier Ranking][1].

-Implementation is inspired by the [nim implementation of the HiCS search][2].
+Implementation of HiCS and deviation functions is inspired by the [nim implementation of the HiCS search][2].

 [1]: http://www.ipd.uni-karlsruhe.de/~muellere/publications/ICDE2012.pdf
 [2]: https://github.com/bluenote10/HiCS